ChristophGeske/ARCoreInsideOutTrackingGearVr/README.md

 ALVR connects the GearVR to the pc and uses head tracking for simulating expensive headsets.
 Check out the project if you haven't heard about it [here](https://github.com/polygraphene/ALVR).

+Are you aware of further interesting projects, or you work on an interesting project yourself?
+Please don't hesitate to open a new issue and let us know about it.

 # Some thoughts about the optimal and future hardware: